Table of contents

 “They ought to make good and skilled servants, for they repeat very quickly whatever we say to them.
 I think they can very easily be made Christians, for they seem to have no religion.
 If it pleases our Lord, I will take six of them to Your Highnesses when I depart, in order that they may learn our language.”

-Columbus also noted that they didn’t seem to have any weapons or army.
+Columbus was also pleased to note that they didn’t seem to have any weapons or army.

 “I could conquer the whole of them with 50 men, and govern them as I pleased.”

-Leif Erikson, the son of Erik the Red, was a Norse explorer from Iceland.
+Leif Erikson, the son of Erik the Red, was a Norse explorer from Iceland — a Viking.
 Erik the Red founded the first Norse settlement in Greenland.
-Discovery and expansion ran through their blood, as Leif went on go much farther: to America.
+Discovery and expansion ran through their blood, as Leif went on to travel much farther: to America.

 Leif and his crew traveled from Greenland to Norway in 999 AD, where he converted to Christianity.
 Not long after that, he sailed the Atlantic.
 According to the Sagas of Icelanders, he established a Norse settlement at Vinland, which is (debatably) in Newfoundland in modern-day Canada.
-For many years, this was thought to be only a mythological story, a myth more than history — but archaeological evidence has shown, beyond a doubt, that Vikings reached Canada.
+For many years, this was thought to be only a mythological story — more myth than reality — but archaeological evidence has shown, beyond a doubt, that Vikings reached Canada.

 The first Viking archaeological site in the New World is L’Anse aux Meadows, a thousand-year-old way station discovered in 1960 on the northern tip of Newfoundland.
 The feature was a clear indication that Vikings had visited North America centuries before Columbus — at least partially, the myth was proven to be true.
 Archaeologists actually used clues from the sagas to guide their research.

-When archaeologists discovered another site, things became much clearer.
-It appears that not only have Vikings visited the American continent, but they actually attempted to colonize parts of it.
+When archaeologists discovered another site, the second Viking settlement in America, things became much clearer.
+Not only have Vikings visited the American continent, but they actually colonized some parts of it — or at least attempted to do so.

 “The sagas suggest a short period of activity and a very brief and failed colonization attempt,” says Douglas Bolender, an archaeologist specializing in Norse settlements.
 “L’Anse aux Meadows fits well with that story but is only one site.
 Point Rosee could reinforce that story or completely change it if the dating is different from L’Anse aux Meadows.
 We could end up with a much longer period of Norse activity in the New World.”

 So, we have solid evidence that Vikings — Leif and his extended family — visited America and remained then for at least 10 years.
 There is some evidence that they tried to establish an outpost, but the natives didn’t seem to appreciate their presence.
-Feeling threatened and outnumbered, the Vikings left, and then probably only returned for trade.
+Feeling threatened and outnumbered, the Vikings presumably left, though they likely returned from time to time to trade.

 Polynesian yams and shakier claims